-It seems counter-intuitive, but as Professor Bari Hoffman Ruddy explains, “Whispering can actually lead to more damage.
+It seems counter-intuitive, but as Professor Bari Hoffman explains, “Whispering can actually lead to more damage.
 It is hard on the vocal folds due to turbulent airflow and increased muscle tension.”
-Ruddy is a professor and speech-language pathologist in the Department of Communication Sciences and Disorders.
+Hoffman is a professor and speech-language pathologist in the Department of Communication Sciences and Disorders.
 A better idea, she added, is to avoid whispering and talk softly when you feel your voice is irritated.

 Recently, the Department of Communication Sciences and Disorders partnered with the School of Performing Arts for “Vocal Wellness for the Performing Artist.”
 The event brought students together for a vocal health fair and master class for tips on vocal health and prevention of vocal injury from experts in otolaryngology, speech-language pathology and vocal performance.

-Here are a few suggestions from UCF’s Ruddy, Julia Rottmayer, CSD student and president of the Central Florida chapter of the National Association of Teachers of Singing; and Jeffrey Lehman, M.D., and Emily Dunn, Clinical Fellow, from The Ear, Nose, Throat and Plastic Surgery Associates of Orlando.
+Here are a few suggestions from UCF’s Hoffman, Julia Rottmayer, CSD student and president of the Central Florida chapter of the National Association of Teachers of Singing; and Jeffrey Lehman, M.D., and Emily Dunn, Clinical Fellow, from The Ear, Nose, Throat and Plastic Surgery Associates of Orlando.

 - Vocal Fry is not the latest dining option at the Student Union.
 Also known as pulse register, laryngealization, pulse phonation, creak, croak, popcorning, glottal fry and glottal rattle, it is the lowest vocal register popularized by some inexplicably popular celebrities.
 Speaking in this manner may not permanently damage your voice, but it can make it difficult for you to speak in your upper register.
 Fry risk it?